 Shumba Camp has (in common with most of Wilderness' other camps) also introduced personal water bottles for each guest, an idea which we particularly liked.
 These are similar to sports drinking bottles and can be filled from the water filter at the bar.
 A great way to reduce the waste of small plastic bottles often produced by safari camps.

 Activities from Shumba Camp centre around exploring the vast Busanga Plains on day and night 4WD safari drives.
-Shumba also has an aluminum swamp boat with a specially adapted motor allowing it to travel through as little as six inches (15cm) of water.
+Shumba also has an aluminium swamp boat with a specially adapted motor allowing it to travel through as little as six inches (15cm) of water.
 Thus, during the early months of the season (May–June), when many of the surrounding roads will be impassable, activities will often include boat trips and very short guided walks of 30–40 minutes.

-New for 2010 was the introduction of hot-air-balloon safaris.
+Hot-air-balloon safaris are available between August and October (with a conservation fee payable).
 These take off at dawn so you can enjoy the sunrise, and fly low for wildlife viewing.
 Flights usually last between 40 minutes and an hour, and are followed by a champagne breakfast in the bush.

 The flora and fauna in this unique area can be amazing.
 For the first part of the year – typically from about mid-November to late-June – the plains are largely under water.
 This verdant, marshy environment attracts a wide variety of birdlife, with many herons, ducks and other waders, often including goliath herons, wattled cranes and saddle-billed storks.